 Typically, a delay that affects the progress of work under a construction contract will be dealt with according to the cause or reason for the delay.
 A mechanism for dealing with delay should be included in every building contract.

 The starting point for any dispute about delay is the contract.
 If there is ambiguity then it may be necessary to consider how the law applies to or treats the relevant clauses.

 Estimated reading time: 7 minutes

 What is delay?

-“Delay” in a construction sense means a stoppage that will impact the builder contractor’s ability to complete the work by the time stated in the contract.
+“Delay” in a construction sense means a stoppage or event that will impact the building contractor’s ability to complete the work by the time stated in the contract.

 There are various reasons for building delays including weather, a shortage of staff or building materials, or financial difficulties.

 Most standard form contracts permit a building contractor to claim an extension of time if there is a “claimable delay”.

 The definition of “claimable delay” depends on the type of contract used.

 Standard form contracts are developed by various industry bodies such as the Queensland Building and Construction Commission (QBCC) and the Housing Industry of Australia (HIA) and the Master Builders Association (MBA).
 Before executing a contract, it is important that both parties are satisfied that the clauses in respect of delay suit each party’s needs, especially in respect of the definition of claimable delay.